 - 31 Daily Habits That Will Make Your Marriage Stronger

 - 21 Benefits Of Having Sex Frequently With Your Spouse

-This article right before your eyes contains important information about relationship and marriage problems and how you can fix them.
+This article right before your eyes contains important information about relationship and marriage problems without counseling and how you can fix them.

-Endeavor to read to the end of this article clearly through to get some new ideas on how you may be able to fix your marriage problems and reclaim your spouse again.
+Endeavor to read to the end of this article clearly through to get some new ideas on how you may be able to fix your marriage problems without counseling and reclaim your spouse again.

 #1: Take a Good Look at Yourself.

 It may be true that you have done something that has harmed the relationship, or that you have to stop treating your partner as if he/she were the most important thing in your life.